cs-abhishek-shukla/widget-ai-assistant/docs/usage.md

 To manually clear a conversation in the bot, click the **Clear Conversation** button.

 >[!Note]
->Clearing a conversation deletes the conversation and starts a new thread.
-Hence generative AIs, like OpenAI, may lose context.
+>Clearing a conversation starts a new thread while retaining the old thread in OpenAI.
+However, since a new thread is created, generative AIs, like OpenAI, may lose context.

 ## Voice Recognition